POSTED: 3 Jan 2025

 • A sensation of warmth or stinging after application

-These symptoms are usually mild and subside as your skin adjusts to the treatment.
-Rarely, there may also be more serious problems such as allergic reaction which is why it is important to perform a patch test first.
-If you experience severe or persistent side effects, you should consult your treating doctor.
-Additionally, ivermectin may not be suitable for everyone including:
+These symptoms are usually mild and settle as your skin adjusts.
+Rarely, more serious problems such as an allergic reaction can occur, which is why a patch test first is important.
+If you have severe or persistent side effects, consult your treating doctor.
+Ivermectin may also not suit everyone, including the following.

-• Those with ocular rosacea (affecting the eyes) or erythematotelangiectatic rosacea (redness without bumps) may require alternative treatments.
+• People with ocular rosacea (affecting the eyes) or erythematotelangiectatic rosacea (redness without bumps) may need alternative treatments.

-• Individuals with sensitive need to exercise caution as irritation can occur initially.
+• People with sensitive skin need to take care, since irritation can occur at first.

-• Ivermectin skincare is generally not recommended for use during pregnancy or breastfeeding unless specifically advised by a healthcare provider.
-This is because aits safety in these settings has not been fully established.
+• Doctors generally do not recommend ivermectin skincare during pregnancy or breastfeeding unless they specifically advise it, since its safety in these settings is not fully established.

-Although ivermectin is a highly effective treatment for some types of rosacea, it’s not the only option available.
-Depending on your specific symptoms, skin type and severity of the condition, your dermatologist may recommend other treatments.
-These may be either as standalone skincare treatments or in combination with each other and/or ivermectin.
+Although ivermectin is a highly effective treatment for some types of rosacea, it is not the only option.
+Depending on your symptoms, skin type and severity, your dermatologist may recommend other treatments, either on their own or combined with each other or with ivermectin.

-• Topical Metronidazole: This anti-inflammatory cream has been a mainstay in rosacea treatment for years.
-It’s particularly effective at reducing redness and inflammation and is often used for milder cases of rosacea or in conjunction with other therapies.
+• Topical metronidazole: This anti-inflammatory cream has been a mainstay in rosacea treatment for years.
+It is particularly good at reducing redness and inflammation, and doctors often use it for milder cases or alongside other therapies.

-• Azelaic Acid: This versatile ingredient is known for its anti-inflammatory, antimicrobial and skin-brightening properties.
-It can help reduce redness and bumps while improving overall skin texture.
-As such azleaic acid is an excellent alternative or companion to ivermectin.
+• Azelaic acid: This versatile ingredient is known for its anti-inflammatory, antimicrobial and skin-brightening properties.
+It can reduce redness and bumps whilst improving overall texture, which makes azelaic acid an excellent alternative or companion to ivermectin.

-• Tretinoin: Low doses of tretinoin may be useful for rosacea as it helps to improve skin texture, promote cell turnover and reduce inflammation.
-However, tretinoin can be irritating, so it must be introduced carefully under a careful guidance.
+• Tretinoin: Low doses of tretinoin can help rosacea by improving texture, promoting cell turnover and reducing inflammation.
+However, tretinoin can be irritating, so it needs careful introduction under guidance.

-• Oral Antibiotics: Medications like doxycycline are often prescribed for more severe or widespread rosacea in low doses.
+• Oral antibiotics: Doctors often prescribe low doses of medications like doxycycline for more severe or widespread rosacea.
 They work by reducing inflammation and calming flare-ups.

-• Laser & Light Therapy: For persistent redness, visible blood vessels or flushing, treatments like pulsed dye laser (PDL) or intense pulsed light (IPL) can be highly effective.
-These therapies target the blood vessels beneath the skin helping to reduce redness and texture.
+• Laser and light therapy: For persistent redness, visible blood vessels or flushing, treatments like pulsed dye laser (PDL) or intense pulsed light (IPL) can be highly effective.
+These target the blood vessels beneath the skin to reduce redness.

-Ivermectin is used for a wide range of skin conditions including rosacea, scabies, demodicosis, lice infestations, acneiform eruptions and seborrheic dermatitis.
-This is due to its many benefits including its ability to target parasites and calm inflammation.
-Ivermectin is a valuable skincare treatment for pustular rosacea as it provides a targeted and easy to use treatment for this complex multifactorial skin condition.
-That being said, ivermectin is not a miracle cure nor is it a silver bullet.
-It is not suitable for everyone or all types of rosacea and may not be enough by itself.
-As such you should always seek help from a medical provider who can help you start the best treatment for you.
+Ivermectin treats a wide range of skin conditions including rosacea, scabies, demodicosis, lice infestations, acneiform eruptions and seborrheic dermatitis.
+This comes down to its many benefits, including its ability to target parasites and calm inflammation.
+It is a valuable treatment for pustular rosacea, since it offers a targeted and easy-to-use option for a complex, multifactorial condition.
+That said, ivermectin is not a miracle cure or a silver bullet.
+It does not suit everyone or every type of rosacea, and it may not be enough on its own.
+As such, always seek help from a medical provider who can help you start the best treatment for you.

 At City Skin Clinic, we are passionate about personalised skincare.
-We offer safe and effective compound skincare treatments with prescription-strength ingredients.
-These include Tretinoin and Hydroquinone where appropriate through online skin clinic.
-Our doctors treat a range of conditions such as acne and scars, hyperpigmentationmelasmaskin ageing.
-To start your personalised skincare plan, book a virtual video consultation or use our online consultation form.
-The journey towards great skin starts here.
+We offer custom compounded treatments with prescription-strength ingredients including ivermectin, metronidazole, tretinoin and hydroquinone where appropriate.
+Our doctors treat a range of conditions including rosacea, acne and scars, hyperpigmentation, melasma and skin ageing via bespoke compounded treatments designed around you.
+Book a video consultation or start your online consultation today.
+Your journey towards great skin starts here.

 Authored by: